 By Kate Campbell, president of the Rotaract Club of Canberra, Australia

 Standing alongside my fellow Australian Rotaractors and Rotarians in front of Parliament House in Canberra 21 October to raise awareness for the End Polio Now campaign was a truly exhilarating moment.

 The event aimed to show support for the amazing work done by RI and their partners in the Global Polio Eradication Initiative and encourage the Australian government to continue supporting the fight against this deadly disease.
 Continue reading

 John H.G.
 Soe at the 2012 RI Convention in Bangkok, Thailand.

-By John Nanni, a member of the Rotary Club of Hamilton Township, New Jersey, USA
+By John H.G.
+Soe, a polio survivor and member of Rotary Club of Jakarta Sentral, Indonesia